Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 SBB CFF FFS

-FAQs about the train journey from Geneva to Lucerne
+What do people frequently ask about the train journey from Geneva to Lucerne?

 Want to know more about your journey from Geneva to Lucerne?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.